-Launched this spring, the 38m Perini Navi sloop Dahlak is the latest yacht from Philippe Briand’s studio to make waves.
+Launched this spring, the 38m Perini Navi Dahlak is the latest yacht from Philippe Briand’s studio to make waves.
 Philippe Briand offers up his view on combining elegance with performance on board his latest sloop.

 Mari-Cha III’s legacy

 Briand explains this trio’s connection: “The first big racing yacht I was asked to design was Mari-Cha III.
 She was the biggest carbon-hulled yacht to be built at that time and during the building process the family fell in love with the project and expressed their wish for her to also be a family yacht.
 Since then, Mari-Cha III has been the joy of all the owner’s family, for the grandparents, the children and the now-adult grandchildren.
 A yacht that wins the transatlantic race and at the same time still brings pleasure to the owner after 20 years is about as good as it gets.
 Dahlak follows a similar concept: fast when needed, yet always comfortable and welcoming for the guests, she is built to last.”